arnavchaturvedi17/FinancialAnalysis-3_Statement_Financial_Model/README.md

 ## Target Stakeholders:
 This financial analysis tool will be used for following job roles to increase their productivity and achieve business goals.

-•	Finance Manager
+* Finance Manager
-•	Chief Finance Officer (CFO)
+* Chief Finance Officer (CFO)
-•	Financial Analysts
+* Financial Analysts
-•	Business Analysts
+* Business Analysts
-•	Financial Regulation Authorities
+* Financial Regulation Authorities
-•	Financial Auditors
+* Financial Auditors

 ## Skills and Applications used:
-•	Microsoft Excel
+* Microsoft Excel
-o	Knowledge of formulae and functions to be used in any typical financial data analytical solutions.
+*   Knowledge of formulae and functions to be used in any typical financial data analytical solutions.

-•	SME (Subject Matter Expertise) o	Business requirement gathering skill and techniques. o	Finance knowledge and expertise.
+* SME (Subject Matter Expertise)
+  *  Business requirement gathering skill and techniques.
+  *  Finance knowledge and expertise.
-	Income Statements
+  *  Income Statements
-	Balance Sheets
+  *  Balance Sheets
-	Statement of cash flows
+  *  Statement of cash flows
-	Related all key line items
+  *  Related all key line items
-	Types of assumptions: making forecast figures for future years.
+  *  Types of assumptions: making forecast figures for future years.

 ## Solution Approach and Process to build this project:
 I created a three-statement model linking the income statement, balance sheet, and cash flow statement into a dynamic financial model used for valuation (discounted cash flows, M&A models, LBOs etc.) as well as financial analysis (scenario analysis, sensitivity analysis etc.).